 ALSO READ: 4 Apps to Help You Write Better

 Identifying with your characters is an absolute must.
 This will help you sound authentic while telling a story.
 Now, this doesn’t mean that you must become an alcoholic to write one, but maybe speak to someone who has the issues you plan to instill in your character.
 Research and do your best to become close to the topic.
 That way you won’t have to pause your writing and look for answers, your character will provide them for you through the experience and knowledge you own.

 6. George Orwell’s Best Writing Tips

 “As I have tried to show, modern writing at its worst does not consist in picking out words for the sake of their meaning and inventing images in order to make the meaning clearer.
 It consists in gumming together long strips of words which have already been set in order by someone else, and making the results presentable by sheer humbug.
 The attraction of this way of writing is that it is easy.” … “By using stale metaphors, similes, and idioms, you save much mental effort, at the cost of leaving your meaning vague, not only for your reader but for yourself.”

 It’s a strange truth that everything ever written is already said, thus it’s hard to extract anything new in your work.
-Sometimes this depresses me as I write, but I do my best not to think about it.
 What we must find as new authors, is our authentic voice.
 That way, when using “stale metaphors” we can still sound refreshing.
 But often we “pull the ideas and voice” from someone else’s book.
 That’s why we must separate ourselves from what we’ve written and analyze it, with attempts to see where it doesn’t “sound like us.”

 For now, I wish to end with Anne Rice’s quote: